Maliksaad231224/QT-C-Software-House-Database-System/README.md

 **Files Description**

 The project files are in QtPro folder.
 It cantains a main.cpp file where the objects are called and the main application is shown, a mainwindow.h file cantaining the class mainwindow cantaining the memebr variables and function definitions, and finally a mainwindow.cpp file where the fucntion declarations are written.
 It is the same file where the backend code will be written.
+In case anyone faces issues in compiling the app, disable your antivirus. if he problem persists, simply delete the "qtPro.pro" file only . this will solve the problem.

 **Total Pages**